glenn20/mp-image-tool-esp32/README.md

-Where SIZE is a decimal or hex number with an optional suffix (M=megabytes, K=kilobytes, B=blocks (0x1000=4096 bytes)). --fs commands include: ls, get, put, mkdir, rm, rename, cat, info, mkfs, df and grow.
+Where SIZE is a decimal or hex number with an optional suffix (M=megabytes, K=kilobytes, B=blocks (0x1000=4096 bytes)). --fs commands include: ls, get, put, mkdir, rm, rename, cat, info, mkfs, df and grow. --fs will swallow any non-option arguments following, so use `--` to separate them if needed, eg `--fs ls /lib /bin -- firmware.bin`.
 Options --erase-fs and --ota-update can only be used when operating on serial-attached devices (not firmware files).
 If the --flash option is provided, the firmware (including any changes made) will be flashed to the device, eg: `mp-image-tool-esp32 firmware.bin --flash u0` is a convenient way to flash firmware to a device.

 ```